huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Don't worry about bullshit and nonsense.
 Remember: If it’s not gonna matter in 5 years, don’t spend more than 5 minutes upset about it.
 Focus on the outcomes, not the obstacles.
 The outcome is the only option here.
 Never waste your precious time, energy, and attention.
 They are your ultimate currencies.
-Trade them wisely and carefully.
+Trade them wisely.